SnoW246/Graph-Theory-2017/README.md

 Some of the adjustments to individual data are pure speculation sice the timetable could be used by every staff of the Institute, where students dont have an access to that data. e.g. I decided to use timeframe of 8am to 10pm for each day since those are the hours that the college is opened for, therefore it is only natural to speculate that staff members must be in the insitute carrying out some sort of work.

-# 1. Initial design of the database
+# 2. Initial design of the database
 I have created initial model before the database was created.
 The model includes basic relationships between the nodes.

 ![alt tag](https://cloud.githubusercontent.com/assets/15648358/25252159/ddc6c0aa-2613-11e7-9592-d6886ffb1cd9.png)

-The above model shows the following relationships that are included in the Neo4J database and go down in the tree hierarchy as follows:
+The above model shows the following data that will be represented in the Neo4J database and go down in the tree hierarchy as follows:
 1. Institute -- HAS --> Departments
 2. Department -- HAS --> Courses
 3. Course -- HAS --> Years